-Capacity-1: Capacity Building Project Status: ongoing Objective: Maintain staff capacity to support all programmatic areas including BIL administration and implementation.
+Capacity-1: Capacity Building

+Objective: Maintain staff capacity to support all programmatic areas including BIL administration and implementation.

 Description: The increase in programmatic activity will require additional staff to administer and implement projects.
 Staff will support the administration of BIL funding, reporting, and grant/contract management.
 Additionally, staff will support restoration, monitoring, and education/outreach needs.
-This activity includes increasing associated technology needs such as equipment and software to perform programmatic tasks.
-This activity also includes professional development for training opportunities for staff.
+This task includes increasing associated technology needs such as equipment and software to perform programmatic tasks.
+This task also includes professional development for training opportunities for staff.